kufreu/kufreu.github.io/final/final.md

 ```r
 centroidTracts <- st_centroid(tractsMI)
 ```
-There was warning when creating centroids which I largely igorned, though this will be resovled later.
+There was a warning when creating centroids which I largely igorned, though this will be resovled later.
 ```r
 Warning message:
 In st_centroid.sf(tractsMI) :
   st_centroid assumes attributes are constant over geometries of x
 ```
-Ignoring this  warning message, I went on to make test out making centroids on dissolved shapes.
+Ignoring this  warning message, I went on to test out making centroids on dissolved shapes.

 ```r
 # from sf package